gkikola/sicp/README.md

 Copyright and License
 ---------------------

-All code is copyright &copy; 2019 Greg Kikola.
+All original code is copyright &copy; 2019 Greg Kikola.

 Unless otherwise stated within the file, the code in this repository is licensed under the [Apache License